SlopeDoc/SlopeDoc.github.io/docs/placement/persistant_placement.md

 ---
-title: Persistant
+title: Persistent
 ---

 Eyeballing positions on the screen can be tedious, hence, you can instead assign a label to a primitive (possibly a different one per slide).

 Labeled pritmives can then be selected, with ```Ctrl+Left Click```, and be moved with the mouse and scaled with the mouse roll.
+The assigned position will by saved for future executions.
 A selected primitive can be centered horizontally by pressing ```H``` and vertically by pressing ```V```.

 ```c++